 - If you are late for your appointment, he only has time to feel your pulse and put in the needles.

-Herbal and homeopathic remedies (separate cost) are offered to our patients from Morgan’s Teas & Herbs.
+Herbal and homeopathic remedies (separate cost) are offered to our patients from our licensed herbalist and from Morgan’s Teas & Herbs.
 Administration of those remedies is explained to the patient.

 We offer limbic stress assessments (see our brochure) which are a specialized way of choosing remedy using computer technology which communicates with the body to discover the special needs.

-We request three to five-day advanced notice of your need of a refill to allow for shipping delays.
+We request three to five-day advanced notice of your need for a refill to allow for shipping delays.